 Complete the sections in marked in yellow on the form and submit it to Appian Technical Support, creating a new case for your organization.

 Reserved Private Network Address spaces may vary based on the region of your Appian Cloud environment(s).
 Typically, network spaces in the 192.* range are unrestricted, while certain subnets within the 172.16.0.0/12 and 10.0.0.0/8 ranges are restricted.
 Please contact Appian Support to verify the restricted spaces for your specific Appian Cloud environment(s) if you would like to use subnets in these ranges.
 When configuring your private network space participating in the VPN tunnel, we recommend to narrow down your subnets as much as possible.

-Alternatively, you can utilize NAT on your network to expose your private subnets in a different range and/or you can utilize DNS-based VPN routing.
+Alternatively, you can utilize NAT on your network to expose your private subnets in a different range and/or, for static VPN tunnels, you can utilize DNS-based VPN routing.